Privacy choices

 Muted HSL Shows a fixed low-saturation HSL variant for comparison.
 Useful as a quick reference for subdued states, disabled colors, or softer accents.

-Base Keeps the original HEX color unchanged.
+Base Keeps the original resolved color and alpha unchanged.
 Useful as the anchor when deciding whether an adjusted color still belongs in the palette.

 How the amount control works